Eleanor Roosevelt: Other relationships

+Eleanor had a close relationship with her aunt, Maude Livingston Hall.
+The younger sister of Eleanor's mother, Maude was only six years older than Eleanor and the two grew up together in the home of Maude's mother, Eleanor's grandmother.
+Their relationship was more like sisters than aunt and niece.
+After Maude divorced her first husband, the champion polo player Lawrence Waterbury, in 1912, she married the playwright and novelist David Gray in 1914 in a small ceremony attended only by Eleanor and the Roosevelt family lawyer, John M. Hackett.
+The couple maintained a close relationship with Eleanor and Franklin, and Eleanor was instrumental in successfully advocating for Gray's appointment as United States minister to Ireland, a post he held from 1940 to 1947.

 In the 1930s, Roosevelt had a very close relationship with aviator Amelia Earhart (1897–1937).
 One time, the two snuck out from the White House and went to a party dressed up for the occasion.
 After flying with Earhart, Roosevelt obtained a student permit but did not further pursue her plans to learn to fly.
 Franklin was not in favor of his wife becoming a pilot.
 Nevertheless, the two women communicated frequently throughout their lives.

 Roosevelt also had a close relationship with Associated Press (AP) reporter Lorena Hickok (1893–1968), who covered her during the last months of the presidential campaign and "fell madly in love with her."
 During this period, Roosevelt wrote daily 10- to 15-page letters to "Hick," who was planning to write a biography of the First Lady.
 The letters included such endearments as, "I want to put my arms around you & kiss you at the corner of your mouth," and, "I can't kiss you, so I kiss your 'picture' good night and good morning!"
 At Franklin's 1933 inauguration, Roosevelt wore a sapphire ring Hickok had given her.
 FBI Director J. Edgar Hoover despised Roosevelt's liberalism, her stance regarding civil rights, and criticisms of Hoover's surveillance tactics by both her and her husband, and so Hoover maintained a large file on Roosevelt, which the filmmakers of the biopic J. Edgar (2011) indicate included compromising evidence of this relationship, with which Hoover intended to blackmail Roosevelt.
 Compromised as a reporter, Hickok soon resigned her position with the AP to be closer to Roosevelt, who secured her a job as an investigator for a New Deal program.